jswanson3323/SmartRouter/README.md

 The router currently evaluates an utterance in this order:

+1. `local_state_query`
+   - Deterministic state/status queries are intercepted first and sent to the Home Assistant local agent.
+   - This includes:
+     - entity state queries such as `is the office light on`
+     - area/domain status queries such as `what lights are on in the kitchen`
+     - temperature queries such as `what is the temperature in the great room`
+   - Common ASR issues are normalized here too, for example `tempurature` and `office line`.
-1. `fuzzy_local`
+2. `fuzzy_local`
    - Deterministic catalog matching runs first.
    - If a candidate is accepted, the router sends the canonical phrase to the configured local conversation agent.
-2. `llm_translated_local`
+3. `llm_translated_local`
    - If fuzzy does not produce an accepted match, the LLM may translate the utterance into a canonical natural-language command.
    - The translation must exactly match a valid catalog phrase or entity command.
 Internal names such as `HassTurnOn` are rejected.
-3. `exact_local`
+4. `exact_local`
    - The original utterance is sent unchanged to the configured local conversation agent.
-4. `llm_fallback`
+5. `llm_fallback`
    - If enabled, the original utterance is sent directly to the configured LLM agent.

-If the router is already inside an active continued conversation, it bypasses the normal routing order and sends the next utterance back to the same executor:
+If the router is already inside an active continued conversation, it uses a hybrid continuation model:
 - active local Home Assistant conversation -> direct local handoff
-- active LLM fallback conversation -> direct LLM handoff
+- active LLM fallback conversation:
+  - local state queries may be intercepted and answered by the Home Assistant local agent
+  - clear local control actions may also be intercepted and sent to the Home Assistant local agent
+  - all other turns go straight back to the same LLM conversation thread

 Typical routing paths are:
+- `local_state_query`
 - `fuzzy_local`
 - `llm_translated_local`
 - `exact_local`